halr/halr.github.io/_posts/2021-03-11-melody-exploration.md

 ![](https://www.ars-nova.com/Theory%20Q&A/graphics/Q35.gif)

-It is my understanding that the intervals: octave; fifth; major third; and whole tone; are the first audible intervals encountered in [harmonics partials](https://www.ars-nova.com/Theory%20Q&A/Q35.html).
-Ground this with the diatonic scale, I came up with this:
+It is my understanding is that these intervals: octave; fifth; major third; and whole tone; are the first audible intervals encountered in [harmonics partials](https://www.ars-nova.com/Theory%20Q&A/Q35.html).
+Grounding this with the diatonic scale, I came up with this:

 ![](/images/ce3k.png)